 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Boston Baptist College.

-Out of the 85 undergraduate students at Boston Baptist College, 10 (about 12%) are considered first-time/full-time degree seekers.
+Out of the 21 degree seeking undergraduates new to Boston Baptist College in 2016, 10 (about 48%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Boston Baptist College may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Boston Baptist College about graduation rates for other more appropriate groups of students.

 While Boston Baptist College performs above average when it comes to the 46.7% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 46.7% ranks it similar to the average college.